alextwilson/micro-courses/README.md

 Since this project extensively uses trusted third-party components, there wasn't much to test without writing vacuous, unnecessary tests.
 There are however smoke tests for each component, which can be run with ```npm test```.

 ### Reflections

+Making heavy use of open source components was interesting - it was very convenient and made for some short, fast development cycles, but the lack of control over your codebase was occasionally frustrating - different components would not work well together and it was sometimes tricky to work out why.
+On balance, I see why component libraries are so popular and will definitely be making use of them in the future.

+The thing I am least happy with is the implementation of the DialogButton component - it is harder to change and relatively fragile in its current state, and is first on my list to refactor.

+The component I am happiest with is CourseCard and how it is used in CoursesContainer - new cards are generated when new content is added, making adding new courses very easy.